What I believe

 I’m not a normal Consultant

-I’m a Troublemaker
+I’m a Strategic Troublemaker

 I am constantly looking for and trying to call out the patterns that hold us back as people, teams, organizations, and society.
 Patterns such as defaulting to hierarchy, secrecy, distrust, top down change, protecting ego, work performances and over centralization.
 It can be uncomfortable and scary for both of us to see old practices in a new light, but it’s the right thing to do.